 Robert Kanigel

 Hearing Homer's Song: The Brief Life and Big Idea of Milman Parry.
-See Kirkus review: "A vivid chronicle of intellectual passion."
+See Kirkus review: "A vivid chronicle of intellectual passion" and, on Literary Hub, How a Bold Young American Changed the Way Scholars Think About Homer.

 Eyes on the Street: The Life of Jane Jacobs, the irrepressible woman who changed the way we view and live in cities, stopped a highway replacing crucial parts of Greenwich Village, an influenced urban planning greatly despite her lack of formal credentials in the field.
 Great press: 'Eyes On The Street' Details Jane Jacobs' Efforts To Put Cities First (Maureen Corrigan, Fresh Air, 9-28-16); Jane Jacobs’s Street Smarts (Adam Gopnik, New Yorker, 9-26-16, light on credit to Rob) What the urbanist and writer got so right about cities—and what she got wrong; How migration to cities mars their future (Emily Badger, WaPo, 9-30-16) In “Eyes on the Street,” Robert Kanigel has written the definitive Jacobs biography illuminating how her ideas rankled, spread and then garnered her such devotion; The Seer of Hudson Street (John Buntin, Wall Street Journal, 9-21-16).
 Jacobs barely graduated high school, but her brilliance, wrote one reviewer, would have ‘ensured her destruction as a witch’ in an earlier age.
 You can read an excerpt (on My Little Bird, "D.C.'s Weekend Reading").
 Good Q&A interview here (Richard Florida, CityLab, 9-20-16).
 Love Adam Gopnik's New Yorker article.